thiagoa/notes/C.md

 ### system

+System runs a program in a separate process.
 Here's a program that's not very useful:

 ```c